Welcome to the Nyack High School Global Learning Commons

 библиотека könyvtár knihovna taman pustaka maktabadda مكتبة

 The library has print materials, non-print materials, electronic resources and more available for all students.
 Students may use the library during their study hall, lunch or cafe option period.
 Students who wish to use the library during study hall must report to study hall first, have attendance taken and get a pass from their study hall teacher.
-Only 4 students per study hall may receive a pass to the library.
+Only 2 students per study hall may receive a pass to the library.
 These students must remain in the library until the end of the period.
 During “option” periods, students must remain in the library for the entire period.
 Students who wish to come to the library at any other time during the school day must have a pass from a teacher or administrator.
 Students should be engaged in something productive, working independently or in small groups, doing classwork or homework, reading or studying.
-No food or beverages are permitted in the library, including during lunch.
-The only exception is water in a sealable container.

 We look forward to serving our students with their curriculum needs.
-It is recommended that all students join the Library's Schoology Page: V2FK-PCBH-J73N9, for more information about the library, its resources, and help with school assignments.
+It is recommended that all students join the Library's Schoology Page (ask for the Access Code) for more information about the library, its resources, and help with school assignments.

 Follow the library on Instagram for the most recent updates and announcements! @NyackHSLibrary